 The stage of training allows all types of health professionals (identified through the area of clinical focus) to recognise those trainees who are new graduates.
-Combined with the year of training, new graduates in formalised graduate programs can be identified as they proceed into the workforce.
+Combined with the year of training, new graduates can be identified as they proceed into the workforce.